Domush/CNC-firmware-for-TFT35-Touchscreens/README.md

 > #define EXTRUDER_NUM 1    //set in 1~6

-> #define FAN_NUM      1    //set in 1~6
+> #define ROUTER_NUM      1    //set in 1~6

-to config hotend, extruder, fan number
+to config hotend, extruder, router number
 # how to update firmware
 copy firmware(.bin), fonts(TFT24/font) and icons(TFT24/bmp) to SD Card root directory, insert SD card to touch screen, reset touch screen and then it will be updated automatically.